 Further information relating to Economical may be obtained from our website.
-Financial information is provided in our comparative financial statements and Management's Discussion and Analysis for the year ended December 31, 2017, and these documents are also accessible through our website.
+Financial information is provided in our consolidated financial statements and Management's Discussion and Analysis for the year ended December 31, 2018, and these documents are also accessible through our website.

-To obtain a copy of these documents together with our Annual Report at no cost (subject to availability), please contact us at 519-570-8500, ext.
-42319 or email AGM.Materials@economical.com.
+To obtain a copy of these documents together with our Annual Report at no cost (subject to availability), please contact Laurel Hill by telephone at 1-877-304-0211, or by email at assistance@laurelhill.com.